Jade Cargill: All Elite Wrestling (2020–2023)

 In October 2021, it was announced that Cargill would participate in a tournament to determine the inaugural AEW TBS Champion, and would be one of four women to receive a first round bye.
 Cargill went on to defeat Red Velvet in the quarterfinals on November 24 and Thunder Rosa in the semifinals on December 29.
 On January 5, 2022, she defeated Ruby Soho in the tournament final to become the TBS Champion.
 Cargill was named "Rookie of the Year" for 2021 by both Pro Wrestling Illustrated and the Wrestling Observer Newsletter.
 In mid-April 2022, she formed her own stable called the Baddies, which consisted of her, Kiera Hogan and Red Velvet.
 At Double or Nothing, Stokely Hathaway became her new manager, replacing Sterling.
 In June 2022, Leila Grey became part of the Baddies, replacing an injured Red Velvet.
 Around the same time, Cargill began feuding with the debuting Athena.
 At All Out, Cargill squashed Athena in a match that lasted less than five minutes.
 After defeating other challengers such as Madison Rayne and Diamante, Cargill began a feud with Nyla Rose, who stole her TBS Championship belt.
 The feud between the two culminated at Full Gear, where Cargill defeated Rose to retain her title.
 On January 5, 2023, Cargill reached the one-year mark as TBS Champion.
 The following week, she became the longest-reigning champion in AEW's history at 373 days, surpassing Hikaru Shida's 372-day reign as AEW Women's World Champion.
-She would hold this accolade until August 2025, where she was surprassed by Kazuchika Okada's 509-day reign as AEW Continental Champion.
+She would hold this accolade until August 2025, where she was surpassed by Kazuchika Okada's 509-day reign as AEW Continental Champion.

 Cargill's reign as TBS Champion lasted until Double or Nothing in May 2023.
 At the event, Cargill made her entrance as her line sisters from the Alpha Kappa Alpha sorority performed a dance routine to "Pretty Girls Walk" by Big Boss Vette.
 Cargill defeated Taya Valkyrie in a scheduled title defense, before she lost the title in an open challenge to the returning Kris Statlander in less than 50 seconds, ending both her reign (at 508 days) and her 60-match unbeaten streak.
 After a hiatus of several months, Cargill returned on the September 9 episode of Collision, attacking Statlander.
 On the September 15 episode of Rampage, Cargill lost to Statlander in a title rematch, which marked Cargill's final match in AEW.
 Cargill's 508-day TBS Championship reign remained as the longest reign for the title until October 17, 2025, when Mercedes Moné broke the record.